zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

    If you used the automation script to create the AKS cluster, skip this step and go to step 2.

-   If you create Azure resources step by step according to [Create an AKS cluster]({{< relref "/samples/simple/azure-kubernetes-service/create-aks-cluster.md" >}}), validate all the resources created above using the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/validate.sh`.
+   If you create Azure resources step by step according to the steps above, validate all the resources created above using the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/validate.sh`.

    Use the following commands to check if the resources are ready: